-Addiction treatment centers rehab includes a sub-acute detox phase, a residential phase, a partial hospitalization phase (PHP) an intensive outpatient phase and outpatient phase.
-Acute detox phase would be for those who need 24/7 medical care at a hospital facility where residential treatment may be too risky or not adequately equipped for.
-For example seizures, overdoses, drug-induced psychosis, or coma.
+Addiction treatment centers rehab includes a sub-acute detox phase, a residential phase, a partial hospitalization phase (PHP), an intensive outpatient phase, and the outpatient phase.
+The acute detox phase would be for those who need 24/7 medical care at a hospital facility where residential treatment may be too risky or not adequately equipped—for example, seizures, overdoses, drug-induced psychosis, or coma.

-Aftercare in treatment for drug abuse is an important phase, where the treatment team and peers will be a source of positive support in transitioning.
-Some people return home while others find suitable accommodations in a sober living house.
+Aftercare in treatment for drug abuse is a crucial phase, where the treatment team and peers will be a source of positive support in transitioning.
+Some people return home, while others find suitable accommodations in a sober living house.

-The addiction treatment center’s staff will provide a wealth of information of how to transition to each level.
-In addition, a case manager can help you with the details of how to live your life drug-free after rehab.
+The addiction treatment center’s staff will provide a wealth of information on how to transition to each level.
+Also, a case manager can help you with the details of how to live your life drug-free after rehab.

 Types of Drug Addiction

-Vogue Recovery Center in Arizona, Nevada and California has experience in treating cocaine addiction.
+Vogue Recovery Center in Arizona, Nevada, and California have experience in treating cocaine addiction.
 The Vogue Recovery Center treatment team understands the detox procedure and the long-term effects that cocaine has on the user.

-Heroin addiction comes easily, is intense, and difficult to kick.
+Heroin addiction comes easily, is intense, and challenging to kick.
 Many heroin addicts spend their lives with it at the center of their world.
-Some heroin users find it too late in their recreational use to understand they have become addictive.
+Some heroin users find it too late in their recreational use to understand they have become addicted.
 When used regularly, the physical body becomes dependent on the drug.
 The withdrawal symptoms can be particularly challenging between times of use.
-People can get fevers, chills, “ghost” itching, nausea, and the inability to think correctly.
+People can get fevers, chills, “ghosts,” itching, nausea, and the inability to think correctly.
 Dependency on heroin will always develop into needing an increased amount of the drug because of its physically addictive chemical quality.
-Heroin changes brain chemistry quickly, and a person can develop and addiction in one or two times of using.
+Heroin changes brain chemistry quickly, and a person can develop an addiction in one or two times of using.

 Because of heroin’s popularity and accessibility, addiction is widespread.
 If you or someone you know may be addicted to heroin, please get help immediately.
 For more information about heroin addiction treatment centers, please see the Heroin Addiction tab on this website.

-Vogue Recovery Center addiction treatment programs in Arizona, Nevada, and California has experience in treating heroin addiction.
-The Vogue Recovery Center treatment team understands the withdrawal, detox, and recovery procedure for people addicted to heroin and will be able to treat you in a safe and monitored environment to help the process go smoothly.
+Vogue Recovery Center addiction treatment programs in Arizona, Nevada, and California have experience in treating heroin addiction.
+The Vogue Recovery Center treatment team understands the withdrawal, detox, and recovery procedure for people addicted to heroin.
+It will be able to treat you in a safe and monitored environment to help the process go smoothly.

 Opioids (Prescription Painkillers)

-There are many people who do not realize they may have an addiction to painkillers before it’s too late.
+Many people do not realize they may have an addiction to painkillers before it’s’s too late.
 Many times, opioid addicts have prescribed the drugs due to an injury.
 Many find that after the healing process has happened, they cannot get off the pills.

 Opioids alter brain chemistry by how it creates endorphins while numbing pain.
 The result is that the body feels good.
-Over a period of time, the brain may stop producing endorphins naturally.
+Over some time, the brain may stop producing endorphins naturally.
 This is where a person can turn more to opioids for the continued desired effect.

-If you have been prescribed opioids by a doctor, it is important to follow the instructions.
+If you have been prescribed opioids by a doctor, it is crucial to follow the instructions.
 Stopping on your own and restarting can cause a hardship on your body.
-It is best to always consult with your doctor prior to making any decisions regarding dosage.
+It is best to always consult with your doctor before making any decisions regarding dosage.

-If you believe you are addicted to painkillers, it is best to consult with your doctor prior to treatment and upon admission provide the necessary information for the addiction treatment centers.
+If you believe you are addicted to painkillers, it is best to consult with your doctor before treatment and upon admission provide the necessary information for the addiction treatment centers.

 If you are unsure about addiction, your doctor or the treatment team medical staff will be able to diagnose you with a medical assessment.
 You can also see if you cannot control the urge to use them because the cravings are severe.
 If your behavior changes and you find that you are trying to get more from your doctor after they have discontinued the prescription, these are also signs.

-Detox from opioids differs for each person, though there are some non-addictive medications that will help relieve symptoms if withdrawal becomes challenging.
+Detox from opioids differs for each person, though some non-addictive medications will help relieve symptoms if withdrawal becomes challenging.
 You can read more about prescription drug addiction on our page or by speaking with one of our staff.

 MDMA is a synthetic drug that reacts in the body as a stimulant and hallucinogen.
-It was originally a way to treat several psychological disorders.
-It became popular on the streets as the “club drug” when all-night dance raves found their way into the mainstream young adult culture.
-The drug gives the user feelings of euphoria, an easier ability to socialize, love and compassion to others, while mild to moderate hallucinations can occur.
+It was initially a way to treat several psychological disorders.
+It became popular on the streets as the “club drug” ” when all-night dance raves found their way into the mainstream young adult culture.
+The drug gives the user feelings of euphoria, a more effortless ability to socialize, love, and compassion to others, while mild to moderate hallucinations can occur.